 2020 is going to be an interesting year!
 It’s amazing how many astrologers have relied on the Celestial Influences calendar over the years.
 Hopefully, Quicksilver Productions will find someone to do future releases!

-If you have a recommendation for a good PST astrology calendar, please share!
+If you have a recommendation for a Pacific timezone astrology calendar, please share!